Vic Wise: Freedom Ruck Founder & Rucker

 Mandy has been honored to walk in Freedom Ruck amongst some of the most amazing Veterans she has come to know and appreciate for their commitment to military community.

 Seth is a Virginia Tech Army ROTC Civil Engineering Major.
 This is Seth's third Freedom Ruck.

 His first year he rucked 30 miles, second year 60 miles, and for his third ruck this year he's trying for all 100+.

 It's an honor to have him with us.

-Mark Zurat: Friend & Freedom Rucker
+Adam Hahn: Friend and Freedom Rucker

 Rebecca Cunningham: Friend, Photographer & Team RWB